scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** death

 You summon a crow with obsidian feathers capable of cutting through flesh and metal.
 The crow flies through a creature in range you can see.
 Make a spellcasting roll against the creatures Dexterity save.
-On success they take 1 wound in death damage.
-On a critical the creatures armor provides 1 less defense die until repaired.
-Armor that no longer provides a defense bonus is destroyed.
+On success they take 1/0 in death damage.
+On a critical the creature gains the minor injury _Puncture_.
+If the creature is wearing armor this injury lasts until the armor is repaired.

+- **Minor Injury: Puncture.** This creature rolls 1 less die in their defense rolls.

-Add a wound die for every level cast above 1st.
+Add 0/1 in death damage for every level cast above 1st.

 #### Curse of Misfortune
 *1st level*